San Francisco Bay AVA

-Appelation that designates wine in San Francisco Bay Area, California, U.S.
+Appellation that designates wine in San Francisco Bay Area, California, U.S.

 San Francisco Bay is a multi-county American Viticultural Area (AVA) which is centered and surrounds the San Francisco Bay Area of Northern California.
-It was established on January 19, 1999, by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after evaluating the petition submitted by a consortium of nearly 75 growers and vintners led by Wente Bros. to establish the viticultural area known as "San Francisco Bay."
+It was established as the nation's 135^{th} and the state's 81^{st} appellation on January 19, 1999 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after evaluating the petition submitted by a consortium of nearly 75 growers and vintners led by Wente Brothers proposing the viticultural area known as "San Francisco Bay."

-It lies within the larger Central Coast viticultural area and includes San Francisco and counties encompassing the areas known as “South” and “East Bay.”
+It lies within the larger Central Coast viticultural area and includes San Francisco and counties encompassing the areas known as "South" and "East Bay."
 This consists of Alameda, Contra Costa, Santa Clara, and San Mateo as well as portions of Santa Cruz and San Benito Counties.
-“North Bay” counties of Sonoma, Napa and Marin were excluded for they reside within the North Coast viticultural area with its distinct properties.
+"North Bay" counties of Sonoma, Napa and Marin were excluded for they reside within the North Coast viticultural area with its distinct properties.
 ATF also concluded the established Santa Cruz Mountains viticultural area exhibits features and characteristics unique to its boundaries when compared to the surrounding areas, therefore, it was excluded from the "San Francisco Bay" viticultural area.

-"San Francisco Bay" AVA expands 2651 sqmi and encompasses four designated AVAs within its boundaries: Livermore Valley, Santa Clara Valley, Lamorinda and recently Contra Costa.
+"San Francisco Bay" AVA expands 2651.05 sqmi and encompasses six designated AVAs within its boundaries: Livermore Valley, Santa Clara Valley, Lamorinda, Santa Cruz Mountains, Ben Lomond Mountain and most recent Contra Costa.
 In conjunction with establishing "San Francisco Bay" viticultural area, ATF amended the boundaries of the Central Coast viticultural area to include San Francisco Bay entirely as the previous boundaries of Central Coast encompassed only smaller portions of the San Francisco Bay region.
 Approximately 689 sqmi was added to Central Coast with an additional 2827 acre under vine.
 In 2006, the Alcohol and Tobacco Tax and Trade Bureau {TTB} added 20000 acre to San Francisco Bay viticultural area and the Central Coast viticultural area to conform to the expanded boundaries of the Livermore Valley viticultural area.